material-motion-archive/expression-android/README.md

 ## Depending on the library

-Use Jitpack to depend on any of the our [public releases](https://github.com/material-motion/material-motion-expression-android/releases).
+Use Jitpack to depend on any of our [public releases](https://github.com/material-motion/material-motion-expression-android/releases).

 Add the Jitpack repository to your project's `build.gradle`: